List of Raising Hope characters: Virginia Chance

-Virginia Slims Chance played by Martha Plimpton.
+Virginia Slims Chance (née Thompson) played by Martha Plimpton.
 Hope's paternal grandmother, Jimmy's mother, and Burt's wife.
 She is sarcastic and frequently utters malaprops.
 When she was younger, she had a scoliosis and had to wear a back brace, but she claims that having sex with Burt cured her of it.
 Virginia conceived Jimmy when she was fifteen (he was born on prom night).
 Her mother wanted to be a swinger and left her when she was two years old, leaving her to be raised by her grandmother, Maw Maw, who told Virginia that her mother had died when she'd fallen and hit her head on a lawn ornament in the form of a duck.
 In the pilot, she is shown chainsmoking, but she quits in the second episode and gives Jimmy her cigarette money to pay for Hope's daycare.
 Virginia works as a housecleaner in upper middle/upper-class houses.
 For her performance as Virginia in the first season, Martha Plimpton was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.
 Teenage Virginia is played by Kelly Heyer.

 Burt Chance

-Burt Jebbidiah Chance played by Garret Dillahunt.
+Engelburt Jebbidiah "Burt" Chance played by Garret Dillahunt.
 Hope's paternal grandfather, Jimmy's father, and Virginia's husband.
 Burt conceived Jimmy with Virginia when he was seventeen.
 He is dimwitted, with flights of fancy and delusions of grandeur, but very kindhearted.
 He is a recovered gambling-addict and he runs a lawn care/pool cleaning business with Jimmy as his assistant, working shirtless to get more tips from the bored middle-aged housewives watching.
 As a teenager, he wanted to be a rockstar, and he is often shown playing his guitar, performing several songs throughout the series and fulfilling a lifelong dream by playing alongside washed up rock star Smokey Floyd in the episode "Burt Rocks", later bashing Floyd over the head for verbally abusing his granddaughter (becoming a minor celebrity in the process).